saubhik/ImageViewer/README.md

 ### Image Viewer

 Instagram alike ReactJS web application.
-This project was part UpGrad course project.
+This project was part of UpGrad course project.